multimodal-art-projection/Encyclo-K/README.md

   <img src="images/pipeline.png" width="85%" alt="Encyclo-K Overview">
 </p>

-**_Encyclo-K_** is a statement-based benchmark that rethinks benchmark construction from the ground up.
-Our key observation is that the question itself need not be the atomic unit of curation—individual knowledge statements can be.
+Existing benchmarks curate evaluation data at the question level—collecting questions from textbooks or websites.
+This paradigm suffers from three key limitations: vulnerability to data contamination, restriction to single-concept assessment, and reliance on costly domain expert annotation.
+We introduce **_Encyclo-K_**, which rethinks benchmark construction from the ground up. <em>Our key insight is that knowledge statements, not questions, can serve as the unit of curation, and questions can then be constructed from them</em>.

+We compose statements into questions via random sampling, yielding two key properties: (1) Dynamic—the combinatorial space is too vast to memorize, with experiments across multiple random seeds confirming stable model rankings; (2) Multi-statement—each question requires joint comprehension of multiple statements, posing greater challenges than single-concept questions.

 ### Key Features